honest-food-company/dewey/README.md

 [Documentation](https://samrocksc.github.io/dewey/index.html)

 ### What issue is dewey solving?
 The typical workflow for a lambda function is: develop->package->upload->run.
+I personally like to call it zip and ship :P.

 ### TODO
 - [ ] Allow a single package to be targeted